Protecting HVAC Technicians With Fall Protection

 This will be the bare minimum length of the protection required.
 It’s not that simple, however.
 Other factors including how often you need to access this area and for how long determine necessary protection.

 This information along with a photo or two will give us a fairly thorough understanding of the rooftop conditions.
-Now it’s time to weigh your options.

 So, what are the options?

 For that, we need to go back to what OSHA says.
 OSHA 1910.28(b)(1)(i) gives you three options for fall protection:

 - Safety Nets

 - Personal Fall Arrest, Travel Restraint, Positioning Systems

 Let's go through each option briefly to get a better understanding of the requirements and where they’d be a good fit.

 Guardrail is identified as a passive system, meaning it does not require anything of the worker for the system to protect them.
 This means it is inherently taking human error out of the fall protection, making it a safer solution.